 That ERNIT is one of the most innovative fintech companies around has been confirmed several times.
 The last couple of years alone the company has been awarded several prizes like the Visa Everywhere Initiative within Financial Inclusion, gotten several millions in investments and sent a product on the Danish market with full integration with Spar Nord Bank.
 It is that progress and innovation that Susanne Brønnum will use to help scale the business outside of Denmark.

-»ERNIT is a scalable money solution for children which primarily will be sold through banks in Denmark and the rest of the world.
+»ERNIT is a scalable money solution for children which primarily will be sold through banks.
 I believe that banks increasingly want to focus on the close relationship with their customers and by that also becoming relevant for their customers children.
 That is why I see a big potential in ERNIT becoming a part of the banks general product range,« says Susanne Brønnum.

 About Susanne Brønnum